 2. Vitamin B Deficiency

 The second of the 7 common deficiencies in women is the importance of B vitamins.
-Vitamin B deficiency is easily overlooked by women – especially vitamin B12 often known as the energy vitamin.
-The fact is that many women are either deficient or borderline deficient in some or all of the B vitamins.
+Since most women are used to living a stressed-filled life, it’s easy to overlook a vitamin B deficiency – especially a vitamin B12 deficiency, often known as the energy vitamin.
+The fact remains that many women are either deficient or borderline deficient in some or all of the B vitamins.

 Why you need B vitamins

 Three of the most important B vitamins are vitamin B12, vitamin B6, and folic acid (folate).
-All three are very important for bone health, inflammation, cardiovascular health, energy production, brain function and other vital processes in the body.
+All three are very important for bone health, inflammation, cardiovascular health, energy production, brain function, and other vital body processes.
 The U.S. Department of Agriculture says that almost 40 percent of Americans may have marginal vitamin B12 status.
-In other words, not low enough to qualify as deficiency, but low enough to cause some neurological symptoms to appear.
-Warning signs of a B12 deficiency are slow to appear, so you may be quite deficient by the time you recognize the symptoms, which include: fatigue, muscle weakness, mental fog, memory issues, mood swings, apathy and tingling in the extremities.
+In other words, not low enough to qualify as a deficiency, but low enough to cause some neurological symptoms to appear.
+Warning signs of a B12 deficiency are slow to appear, so you may be quite deficient by the time you recognize the symptoms, which include: fatigue, muscle weakness, mental fog, memory issues, mood swings, apathy, and tingling in the extremities.

 How to get B vitamins

-In a whole foods-based diet, some of the best sources of B vitamins are leafy green vegetables, whole grains, and animal products such as wild-caught fish, grass-fed and grass-finished meat, free-range poultry, farm-fresh eggs, organic milk and other organic dairy products.
+In a whole foods-based diet, some of B vitamins’ best sources are leafy green vegetables, whole grains, and animal products such as wild-caught fish, grass-fed and grass-finished meat, free-range poultry, farm-fresh eggs, organic milk, and other organic dairy products.

 3. Vitamin D Deficiency